-- Observations will be made of children's learning during learning challenges and directed tasks and teachers will use this information to inform future planning.
-In the first half term of Year One, adults will also plan times for observations of the children during their child-initiated play.
-Observations will be written onto labels or annotations on work samples and will be stored in the children's individual learning scrapbook. - Evidence, as identified above will be used to support on-going assessment.
-This will include independently completed 'challenges'. - In the summer term the Year 1 children will be introduced to the NFER non-statutory test papers for Reading, spelling & Grammar and Maths.
+- Observations will be made of children's learning during learning challenges and directed tasks and teachers will use this information to inform future planning. - Evidence, as identified above will be used to support on-going assessment.
+This will include independently completed 'challenges'. - In the spring and summer term the Year 1 children will be introduced to the Testbase non-statutory test papers in reading, maths, grammar, punctuation and spelling.
 This will be completed informally within their usual classroom setting and as part of their regular learning sessions.
+The scores are scaled which advises whether children are working below, towards, at or above age related expectations.
+This is only used as another form of assessment, and not as the outcome for end of year judgements.